-In February 2019, the Saudi Arabia Venture Capital and Private Equity Association (“SAVCPEA”) was established by a resolution issued by the Council of Ministers.
+In February 2019, the Saudi Arabia Venture Capital and Private Equity Association (SAVCPEA) was established by a resolution issued by the Council of Ministers.
 The aim of this body is to promote the private equity industry and facilitate links between innovative, high-growth businesses and venture capital and private equity companies.
-Its establishment emphasises the importance of private equity transactions in the Kingdom of Saudi Arabia.
+Its establishment emphasizes the importance of private equity transactions in the Kingdom of Saudi Arabia.

 A number of private equity investment funds have been offered to local investors through private placement offers.
 They cover a wide range of sectors in the market, such as healthcare and energy.
-Funds in Saudi Arabia are regulated by the Capital Market Authority (“CMA”) and require a fund manager that is a Saudi joint stock company authorised by the CMA to conduct securities managing activities in the Kingdom of Saudi Arabia.
+Funds in Saudi Arabia are regulated by the CMA and require a fund manager that is a Saudi joint stock company authorized by the CMA to conduct securities managing activities in the Kingdom of Saudi Arabia.
 The fund is constituted as a contract between the unitholders and the fund manager.

 Outside of the funds arena, private equity transactions are usually structured as a direct acquisition of shares in a Saudi company.
-For a foreign investor, the target company must be either a limited liability company (a relatively informal structure that may, but need not, have a board of directors rather than a single manager) or a joint stock company (an entity more like a typical company in a common law jurisdiction with formal separation between a board or directors and shareholders and governance provisions that are prescribed by law).
+For a foreign investor, the target company must be either a limited liability company (a relatively informal structure that may, but need not, have a board of directors rather than a single manager) or a joint stock company (an entity more like a typical company in a common law jurisdiction with formal separation between a board of directors and a general assembly of shareholders as well as certain governance provisions prescribed by law).

 Foreign investors may prefer to invest through an entity established in an offshore jurisdiction such as the Dubai International Financial Centre (“DIFC”).
 Such use of the DIFC may mitigate the risk of a local shareholder blocking certain corporate actions by, for example, refusing to attend before a notary public.
 The DIFC is a free zone in Dubai and its courts apply English law if an issue is not subject to DIFC law.